-Integration of maintenance into manufacturing organization is partitioned into "hard integration" and "soft integration" variables.
-The "hard" issues deal with integration supported by technology and computers.
+Fig. 1 Describing activity in process of maintenance in terms of integration by technology and computers.
 "Soft" integration, on the other hand, deals with human and work organizational integration issues.
 The two integration variables are closely related to the prevention variable, and are considered important enablers for effective realization of preventive policies [1].
 Integration must facilitate the bidirectional flow of data and information into the decision-making and planning process at all levels.
 This reaches from business systems right down to sensor level.